 City shall arrange a series of up to six individual or a small group meetings, the number of which is determined by City, with Project stakeholders and members of the community invited by City.
 Stakeholder Outreach Meetings must be scheduled to occur over three weekdays.
 Consultant shall conduct meetings to solicit participant's input on goals for future development, existing conditions, and market conditions for development in the Project Study Area.
-Consultant shall ask meeting participants to suggest potential policy and code methods for implementing goals for future development.
+Consultant shall ask meeting participants to suggest potential policy and code methods for implementing goals for future development and on the need for public investments to support desired development.
 Stakeholder Outreach Meetings #1 must be conducted concurrent to the development of Draft Memoranda #1, #2, and #3 so that input can shape the documents.